My essays about healthy relationships with God, others, & yourself.

 4. Treating people as precious is the best way to get them to act precious.
 From a practical standpoint, if we want people to behave better, treating them as precious is more likely to produce change than treating them as villains.

 5. Sometimes we don’t think about how precious people are until they are gone.
-That’s certainly how I feel about my 16-year-old niece Audrey, who lately has been prone to run away.
-I wish she could see how precious she is to her family, friends, and most of all, to God.
-This post was a good reminder to me that I need to work on always treating her as precious no matter what she does.
+That’s certainly how I feel about my 17-year-old niece Audrey, who struggles to receive love from others.
+I wish she could understand how precious she is to her family, friends, and most of all, to God.
+This post was a good reminder to me that I need to work on always treating her as precious no matter what.
 I miss you Audrey!

 Two of my favorite words